 Applicants should include in their proposal a description of how the project fits into the watershed context.
 A description of the watershed context could include, for example, but is not limited to the following: why the project is the best to implement in the watershed at this time, based on its location, timing, sequencing, past planning, or other factors, and/or if the project is part of an existing watershed-based plan.
-The funding available through this RFP is focused on proposed work plans that describe actual on-the-ground implementation of watershed projects, as opposed to non-structural activities or assessment type work (e.g., monitoring).
+The funding available through this RFP is primarily targeted to support on-the-ground implementation of nine element watershed-based plans and watershed projects, as opposed to non-structural activities or assessment type work (e.g., monitoring).
 Although some assessment work is often performed before best management practices (BMPs) or environmental ordinances are established or implemented (e.g., to gather baseline monitoring data and post-BMP implementation monitoring), the ranking criteria in Section V of this RFP have been designed to evaluate an applicant's proposed work plan based on on-the-ground implementation projects.
 Therefore, if a proposal includes non-structural activities, the applicant should include on-the-ground activities as part of the proposal.
 Examples of eligible activities to be funded under this RFP include, but are not limited to the following: